Breakfast Casserole

 - 3

-In a large bowl, whisk together the eggs, milk, and ¼ teaspoon of the salt.
+In a large bowl, whisk together the eggs, milk, and ¼ teaspoon of salt.
 Set aside.

 - 4

-Heat the olive oil in a large skillet over medium heat.
-Add the onion, the remaining 1 teaspoon salt, and several grinds of pepper.
-Cook, stirring occasionally, for to 8 minutes, or until soft.
-Add the garlic, red pepper, and green pepper and cook, stirring occasionally, for 2 minutes.
-Add the spinach and half the green onions and toss until the spinach is just wilted.
+Heat olive oil in a large skillet over medium heat.
+Add onion, remaining 1 teaspoon salt, and several grinds of pepper.
+Cook, stirring occasionally, for 8 minutes or until soft.
+Add garlic, red pepper, and green pepper; cook, stirring occasionally, for 2 minutes.
+Add spinach and half the green onions and toss until just wilted.

 - 5

-Spread the potatoes in an even layer in the prepared baking dish.
-Top with 1 cup of the cheese, followed by the sautéed veggies.
-Pour in the egg mixture and sprinkle with the remaining ½ cup cheese and the reserved green onions.
+Spread potatoes in an even layer in the prepared baking dish.
+Top with 1 cup cheese, followed by the sautéed veggies.
+Pour in egg mixture and sprinkle with remaining ½ cup cheese and reserved green onions.

 - 6

-Bake for to 45 minutes, or until the eggs are set.
+Bake for 45 minutes or until eggs are set.

 - 7